ruaqiwei23/typescript_sass_webpack_boilerplate/readme.md

 4. `npm run build` will build your js/css into `build/`

 5. `npm start` or `npm run server` then go to `localhost:8080` to use webpack dev server with hot module replacement

+## Linters
+Run `Tslint` and `Stylelint` to check syntax and coding style automatically when you start dev server or build process.